mongodb/docs-realm/.github/issue_template.md

 ## Is there something wrong with existing Docs content, or is something missing from the Docs?
 <!-- something is wrong with existing content OR something is missing from the Docs -->

-## If this is related to existing Docs content, what page or pages are effected?
+## If this is related to existing Docs content, what page or pages are affected?
 <!-- links to pages -->

 ## Is this related to the MongoDB Realm backend, or an SDK?
 If it is an issue with an SDK, which one?